juronja/homelab-configs/Applications/Plex/plex-configs.md

 ### Plex LXC - mount SMB

-When instaling a LXC container in proxmox you can mount a network Samba share drive.
+When installing a LXC container in proxmox you can mount a network Samba share drive.

 1. Install cifs-utils
 2. Make a directory in /mnt